esharkeyAxway/axway-open-docs/content/en/docs/apim_relnotes/20210830_apimgr_relnotes.md

 ### Notice of schedule change for updates

 The cadence of the updates for API Gateway, API Manager, and API Portal has changed.
 From the August update onwards, the update schedule follows a three months release cadency

+### Support for Apache Cassandra 3.11.11

+API Gateway now supports Apache Cassandra 3.11.11.
+For installation instructions, see [Install an Apache Cassandra database](/docs/apim_installation/apigtw_install/cassandra_install/).
+For details on how to upgrade existing Apache Cassandra environments, see [Upgrade Apache Cassandra](/docs/apim_installation/apigw_upgrade/upgrade_cassandra/).

+### Unauthenticated request rate limiter is available in API Manager

+You can now configure an unauthenticated request rate limiter in your API Manager.
+For more information, see [Configure API Manager unauthenticated request rate limiter](/docs/apim_administration/apimgr_admin/api_mgmt_config/#configure-api-manager-unauthenticated-request-rate-limiter)

 ## Deprecated features